influxdata/docs-v2/content/v2.0/reference/config-options.md

 ## --http-bind-address
 Defines the bind address for the InfluxDB HTTP API.
-Customize the URL and port of the InfluxDB API and UI.
+Customize the URL and port for the InfluxDB API and UI.

 **Default:** `:9999`